-The Whaiora Grow Well Partnership will support the the plan through a joint work
+The Grow Well Whaiora Partnership will support the delivery and implementation of the plan through a joint work programme.

 The joint work programme will initially focus on advancing the priority initiatives identified under each outcome in Part Four of the Spatial Plan.
-An annual progress on the priority initiatives and how growth is occurring in relation to the Spatial Plan's strategic direction.
+An annual monitoring report will track progress on the priority initiatives and how growth is occurring in relation to the Spatial Plan's strategic direction.